VGP/vgp-tools/README.md

 **.sxr** a collection of sequence to restriction map matches.

-**.sxl** subsets of matches that define a coherent object, e.g. an assembly contig, a haplotype branch, etc.
+**.sml** subsets of matches that define a coherent object, e.g. an assembly contig, a haplotype branch, etc.

 **.seq** a simple collection of sequences, used to represent contigs (effectively a basic type)

 **.scf** a collection of scaffolding suggestsions representing putative joins and breaks between contigs

-**.scl** subsets of scaffold suggestions, which can be used for example to generate a new set of contigs,
+**.sfl** subsets of scaffold suggestions, which can be used for example to generate a new set of contigs,
          or a set of putative chromosomes (two different files for the different haplotypes).

 The VGP format encoding of each file type is documented in a separate chapter of this document following the overview given here.
-The formal definition of all currently valid specs is provided in the code for the utility **VGPformatCheck** which also provides utilities to reconstruct headers.
+The formal definition of all currently valid specs is provided in the code for the utility **vgpvalidate** which also provides utilities to reconstruct headers.
 The design of VGP formats is based on the following principles:

 1. The format should be trivial to parse as input.
 All the burden of encoding is placed on the software that produces the formatted file.